 Member requirements vary for each board or commission and are determined by the Murrieta Municipal Code and/or by City Council Resolution.
 The following are general requirements for Commission members:

-The City of Murrieta is currently accepting applications for two (2) seats on the Murrieta Traffic Commission.
-This is an unscheduled vacancy, with term ending June 30, 2019.
+The City of Murrieta is currently accepting applications for Commission Vacancies.
 For more information click here.